Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Moving Form's Class Module Code to Derived Class Module

-Coming back to today’s topic, moving the Form Module Code to a separate Class Module, we will create a Derived Class Module Object using the ClsTxtArray1_2 Class Module as Base Class.
-Move the Form Module Form_Load() Event Procedure Code into the new Class Object.
+Returning to today’s topic—moving the Form Module code into a separate Class Module—we will create a new Derived Class Module Object based on the existing ClsTxtArray1_2 Class Module as the Base Class.
+The code currently in the Form_Load() event procedure of the Form Module will be relocated into this new Derived Class.

-If you have not downloaded last week’s Demo Database then download it from the following link, before continuing.
-We will make copies of the Modules and Forms to modify the Code so that you will have both versions of the Code and Form on the same database.
-After making changes to the Code and Form Module you can instantly run and see how it works.
+If you haven’t already downloaded last week’s demo database, please do so using the link provided before proceeding.
+We will make copies of the relevant Modules and Forms to modify the code, ensuring that both the original and the updated versions of the code and forms are available within the same database.
+After making these changes, you can immediately run the forms to observe how the new implementation works.

-After downloading the database Open it in Ms-Access.
-You may open the Form Module and check the Code.
+After downloading the database, open it in Microsoft Access.
+You can then open the Form Module and review its code.

-We will use last week’s sample Form (the image is given below) and the Form Module VBA Code also reproduced below for reference.
+We will be using last week’s sample form (shown in the image below) along with its Form Module VBA code, which is also reproduced below for your reference.

 Option Compare Database